PoliteJS/workspace/README.md

 ## Unit Tests & TDD

+> **KarmaJS test suite is not installed by default!**

+    // install KarmaJS test suite

+    gulp init-tdd

-Every app module can host a `module-name/specs` folder in which to put one or more **unit tests** specification files.
+Every app's module can host a `module-name/specs` folder in which to put one or more **unit tests** specification files.

     /module-name